maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 ---

 - *Ownership* is Rust's most unique feature
   - Has deep implications for the rest of the language
-- **Allows to make memory safety guarantees without needing a GC**
+  - **Allows to make memory-safety guarantees without needing a GC**
 - Other related features:
   - Borrowing
   - Slices